-It is easy to think of bulbs, switches and electricity when we first think about lighting.
+When we first think about lighting, it is easy to think of bulbs, switches and electricity.
 But it is much more.
 Lighting can instantly transform a space.
-It can mean the difference between functional and ambient.
-The difference between light and atmospheric, or calm and vibrant.
-There is however no light like natural light.
+It can mean the difference between functional and ambient, light and atmospheric, or calm and vibrant.
+There is, however, no light like natural light.
 It’s good for our health, wallet and the environment.
-Good architects and designers therefore rely on their understanding of natural light to enrich spaces.
-Luckily, compared to Victorian style homes in Europe, Australians don’t face as big a challenge utilising natural light.
-Some of the ways to make the most of natural light include (some of these steps will require the help of a professional):
+Good architects and designers, therefore, rely on their understanding of natural light to enrich spaces.
+Luckily, compared to Victorian-style homes in Europe, Australians don’t face as big a challenge utilising natural light.
+Some ways to make the most of natural light include:

-Customers can often opt for minimal framing and larger glass areas when purchasing new windows.
-Windows in old buildings can sometimes be “expanded” to allow for more natural light.
+When purchasing new windows, customers can often opt for minimal framing and larger glass areas.
+In addition, windows in old buildings can sometimes be “expanded” to allow for more natural light.

 Consider colours when choosing fixtures, fittings and paints.
 Some colours absorb light while others reflect it.
 Darker shades can therefore have a dull, cramped effect.
-While the correct use of colours or shinier paints can illuminate a room and give the illusion of space.
+At the same time, the correct use of colours or shinier paints can illuminate a room and give the illusion of space.

-Sometimes referred to as “rooflights”, skylights are essentially windows in the ceiling.
-This is an effective way to illuminate spaces that are “architecturally deprived” of light.
-Used tastefully, skylights can transform the look and feel of any space.
+Sometimes referred to as “rooflights“, skylights are essentially windows in the ceiling.
+These lights are an effective way to illuminate spaces that are “architecturally deprived” of light.
+When appropriately used, skylights can transform the look and feel of any room.

-While windows are a big source of natural light, they can focus on a specific area rather than spreading the light.
-A light shelf solves this as well as reduce glare.
-They are simply horizontal shelf-life structures installed adjacent to the window.
-They cause light to bounce towards the ceiling, which then reflects it down to the living area.
+While windows are a significant natural light source, they can focus on a specific area rather than spreading the light.
+A light shelf solves this as well as reduces glare.
+They are horizontal shelf-life structures installed adjacent to the window.
+They cause light to bounce towards the ceiling, reflecting it down to the living area.

-You have probably heard of “Warm White”, “Cool White” or even “Lumens” when lighting is discussed.
-Advancement in technology, particularly the introduction of LED has meant a couple of new things to look for when choosing the right lighting for your home.
-Simply speaking, colour temperature refers to how “warm” or “cool” the light colour is.
+You have probably heard of “Warm White”, “Cool White”, or even “Lumens” when lighting is discussed.
+Advancement in technology, particularly the introduction of LED, has meant a couple of new things to look for when choosing the proper lighting for your home.
+Colour temperature refers to how “warm” or “cool” the light colour is.
 Or how yellow or white it is.
 Many of us may associate the “warm” yellow colour with the traditional incandescent bulbs.
-While the “Cool White” is often associated with fluorescent tubes.
+At the same time, the “Cool White” is often associated with fluorescent tubes.
 Colour Temperature is expressed in kelvins.
 The lower this number, the closer it is to the yellow colour.
-While a higher colour temperature means the emitted light is closer to the whiter colour.
+While a higher colour temperature means the emitted light is closer to the whiter shade.

 Introduction of LED

 The introduction of LED technology has meant two things.
 Firstly, wattage is no longer a good indication of a bulb’s brightness or “illuminance”.
-Secondly, there is a wider range of light colours that LEDs can emit.
-This means you have more choice when selecting the right lighting for your home, and greater control over the resulting effect or mood.
+Secondly, there is a broader range of light colours that LEDs can emit.
+This range means you have more choice when selecting the proper lighting for your home and greater control over the effect or mood.

-The Colour Temperature of the new bulb can be found on the label.
-The right colour temperature depends on the type of space you want to use it in.
-Lights in the 2700k-3000k range are best suited to living areas, providing a warm cosy atmosphere.
-4700k bulbs are generally recommended for spaces like kitchens and garages, providing a more vibrant energetic feel.
-Bulbs of 5000k and higher are usually used in commercial spaces, and those where adequate lighting and contrast is important.
-This includes study rooms and other areas where illumination of details is important.
+You can find the colour temperature of the new bulb on the label.
+The right colour temperature depends on the space you want to use it in.
+For example, lights in the 2700k-3000k range are best suited to living areas, providing a warm cosy atmosphere.
+On the other hand, 4700k bulbs are generally recommended for spaces like kitchens and garages, providing a more vibrant, energetic feel.
+Commercial spaces and those with adequate lighting and contrast usually use 5000k bulbs or higher.
+These spaces include study rooms and other areas where illumination of details is essential.

-Lumens is another useful term when choosing the right lighting for your home.
+Lumens is another helpful term when choosing the proper lighting for your home.
 Simply speaking, this refers to the brightness of the light.
 So while we use wattage to express the amount of energy used, lumens refers to the overall light output of a bulb.
-Packaging labels of new bulbs include its corresponding lumens.
+Packaging labels of new bulbs include their corresponding lumens.

-If you haven’t thought much about the lighting in your home before, it is useful to know that big sweeping changes aren’t always necessary.
-Good lighting addresses the specific needs of each space.
-So starting with a floor plan of your home and considering the functionality of each room is a great approach.
-The kitchen for example will have different lighting needs compared to the living room.
+Suppose you haven’t thought much about the lighting in your home before.
+In that case, it is helpful to know that significant sweeping changes aren’t always necessary.
+Instead, good lighting addresses the specific needs of each space.
+So starting with your home’s floor plan and considering each room’s functionality is a great approach.
+The kitchen, for example, will have different lighting needs compared to the living room.

-Layering in Interior Design refers to the coming together of different colours, materials and textures to achieve a certain style.
+In Interior Design, layering refers to combining different colours, materials and textures to achieve a particular style.
 Layering can also be applied to lighting to create the right atmosphere.
-Simply speaking, layering is combining different light sources to achieve the right look and feel.
-Before considering the type of globes or lamps to purchase, it is useful to categorise lighting based on their functionality.
+Simply put, layering combines different light sources to achieve the right look and feel.
+Before considering the type of globes or lamps to purchase, it is helpful to categorise lighting based on their functionality.
 Designers often refer to three types of lighting when discussing layering:

-This refers to the primary lighting in a room, and a foundation for the other types of lights.
-While it isn’t necessarily a single source of light, it can dictate the overall lighting plan for a space.
-Natural light, central ceiling lights including downlights can form the ambient lighting of a space.
+Ambient lighting refers to the primary lighting in a room and a foundation for the other types of lights.
+While it isn’t necessarily a single light source, it can dictate a space’s overall lighting plan.
+For example, natural light, central ceiling lights, and downlights can form a room’s ambient lighting.
 The LED a-globes used by YESS are suited to general ambient lighting: